KaryptoX/NextDNS_Log_Streamer/README.md

 Hint!
 Some systems automatically clean the "/tmp/" location after reboot etc. If thats not the case you can set a crontab entry like following:

-> @reboot         root    sed -i 's/1/0/g' /tmp/nextdns_log_streamer_startover.log # Informs log-streamer that historic events should be collected ONCE
+> @reboot sed -i 's/1/0/g' /tmp/nextdns_log_streamer_startover.log # Informs log-streamer that historic events should be collected ONCE

 Which will set "0" to the file automatically after reboot.
 This tells the script that the "historic collection" was not performed yet; can still be performed once.